Karl Josef Rudolph Cornely: Formation

 On the completion of his classical studies he matriculated at Münster in Westphalia to study philosophy and theology.
 In 1852 he joined the Society of Jesus.
 Recognizing his abilities, his superiors determined to give him the best possible training both practical and theoretical.
-Consequently, his novitiate finished, he took a two years' course of scholastic philosophy at Paderborn and Bonn and another year of sacred and profane oratory.
+Consequently, his novitiate finished, he took a two years' course of scholastic philosophy at Paderborn and Bonn and another year of sacred and secular oratory.
 Then he was sent to Feldkirch to teach Latin, Greek, and German, and to preside at the disputations of the students of philosophy from 1857 to 1859.
 After this practical experience he returned to Paderborn to go through the necessary course of dogmatic and moral theology previous to his ordination in 1860.

 The next years he devoted to special study of the Scriptural sciences in Germany, at Ghazir near Beirut, in Egypt and in Paris, and by dint of hard labour acquired an extensive knowledge of Syriac, Arabic, Samaritan, and Aramaic.
 After five years thus spent in special work he was recalled to Maria-Laach, the theologate of the Jesuits, to review his varied acquirements in the light of dogmatic theology and to prepare his theses for the final examination and the degree of Doctor in Scripture.
-After the customary third year spent in making the exercises of St. Ignatius and other spiritual practices, he was appointed professor of scripture and Oriental languages at Maria-Laach.
+After the customary third year spent in making the exercises of St. Ignatius and other spiritual practices, he was appointed professor of scripture and Semitic languages at Maria-Laach.